YuChaoGithub/meme-linebot/readme.md

 ```

 # Future Plan
-* Implement fuzzy search to give the user a closest match even if there is a typo.
 * Write more unit tests.
 Only `package models` is fully tested now.
 * Redesign the frontend of the homepage.
 * Implement a tracker to track the statistics of meme usage.